apowers313/open-element-template/README.md

 # Things to Try
 * `npm test` -- uses the [web component tester](https://github.com/Polymer/web-component-tester) to open browsers at SauceLabs and test your element on each of them
 * `npm run demo` -- shows your new element in action
-* `npm run testdebug` -- runs a single test using your local copy of Chrome, and keeps Chrome open so that you can see the debug console and refresh to re-run tests
+* `npm run testdebug` -- runs a single pass of the tests using your local copy of Chrome, and keeps Chrome open so that you can see the debug console and refresh to re-run tests

+# How to Make This Your Own
+1. Edit [open-element.html](open-element.html).
+Add some HTML between the `<template>` tags to include new HTML in your element.
+Customize the `Polymer()` JavaScript to add new properties or functionality to your element.
+Want some help getting started?
+Check out the [Polymer Developer Guide](https://www.polymer-project.org/1.0/docs/devguide/feature-overview.html).
+2. Now if you run `npm run demo` you'll see your changes.
+And if you run `npm test` you'll notice... whoops!
+You broke the tests!
+Edit [test/open-element.html](test/open-element.html) to update your tests.
+Tests are using the [Web Component Tester](https://github.com/Polymer/web-component-tester), which uses [Mocha](http://mochajs.org/) as a test framework, [Chai](http://chaijs.com/) for assertions, and [Sinon](http://sinonjs.org/) for other stuff -- especially mocking servers.
+Don't forget to use `npm run testdebug` if your tests aren't doing what you expect.
+3. Repeat #1 and #2 until you have something cool.
+Or #2 then #1.
+It's up to you.
+Have fun!
+4. Edit [package.json](package.json) and [bower.json](bower.json) to describe your package, have your email address, your version, etc.
+5. Edit [README.md](README.md) and [LICENSE](LICENSE) to your liking
+6. Run `git commit -am "I'm committed"` and `git push origin master` to push your changes back to GitHub.
+Watch with delight as Travis and SauceLabs do their thing.
+7. Pat yourself on the back and drink a beer.

 # Updating
 Are there new features in this repo that you wish you had?
 If you forked or cloned from this project, here's how to merge them into your project: